Tuition Exchange Program

 This policy outlines the procedure to apply for an exchange scholarship; the responsibility to apply for admission to the importing institution is the student’s.

 Dependents of eligible full-time faculty and staff may apply to participate in The Tuition Exchange Program.
 The number of Tuition Exchange participants is limited.
-Determination of the number of available slots for new applicants is determined on an annual basis shortly after filing the Annual Report with Tuition Exchange, due by October 15 of each year.
-The determination is made by the Vice President of Enrollment Services, with review by the Cabinet.
-That outcome is shared with the university community at the annual campus-wide meeting for tuition benefits, held on or around October 15 of each year.
+The number of available slots for new applicants is determined on an annual basis shortly after filing the Annual Report with Tuition Exchange.
+The determination is made by the Tuition Exchange Committee, with review by the Cabinet.

-Applications must be received by the Vice President of Enrollment Services by November 1 of the year preceding the student’s intended enrollment.
-Seniority is used to determine the order in which applications are considered and dependents are certified.
-Original date of hire with uninterrupted employment in a full-time faculty or exempt staff position is used as the date for purposes of calculating seniority.
-The date for calculating seniority for non-exempt staff is January 1, 2005 or original date of hire with uninterrupted employment in a full-time position, whichever is later.
+Applications should be sent to the Tuition Exchange Committee by October 1 of the year preceding the student’s intended enrollment.
+The date of full time hire or in the cases where that date is the same, the offer date of full time employment is used to determine the order in which applications are considered and dependents are certified.
+The date of full time hire for non-exempt staff is January 1, 2005 or original date of hire with uninterrupted employment in a full-time position, whichever is later.

-In case of a tie in seniority, a lottery will determine the tuition exchange recipients.
-Employees will be notified no later than December 15 if they will receive a berth or if they are on a wait list.
-The list of successful participants will be published for the university community at this time as well.
+In case of a tie, a lottery will determine the tuition exchange recipients.
+Employees will be notified no later than November 15 if they will receive a berth or if they are on a wait list.
 Notification of the receipt of a scholarship is the responsibility of the importing school.

 The university adheres to the recommended application timelines published by The Tuition Exchange.